Testosterone treatment shouldn't be given for aging, new guideline suggests

 There is no long-term safety data on testosterone supplementation, the report found.
 Many of the studies used in the pooled analysis were short term.

-There was enough data back in 2014, however, for the Food and Drug Administration to issue a warning that testosterone replacement for men with age-related declines could raise the risk of heart attack and stroke, said Dr. Harry Fisch, a professor of urology and reproductive medicine at Weill Cornell Medical College.
+There was enough data back in 2014, however, for the Food and Drug Administration to issue a warning that testosterone replacement for men with age-related declines could raise the risk of heart attack and stroke, said Fisch.

 Doctors should look for possible underlying causes for declining testosterone levels and sexual dysfunction such as untreated diabetes, the beginnings of heart disease, a sedentary lifestyle and being overweight, Fisch said.
 Sexual dysfunction should be seen as a marker for other health issues.